connxio/docs/docs/Users/preferences.md

 # User Preferences

----

-**NOTE**

-*This functionality is not in production for messaging Api's only for management.
-More information can be found on the [functionality page](/Functionality).*

----

 The user preferences page in the ConnXio Portal allows users to manage their user details, change password and enabling two-factor authentication.

 ![User preferences](https://cmhpictsa.blob.core.windows.net/pictures/preferences_light.webp?sv=2021-04-10&st=2022-12-01T10%3A34%3A58Z&se=2100-12-02T10%3A34%3A00Z&sr=b&sp=r&sig=l%2FFZUf3XRoJA83BS0Cx7vPW2sAEnUXnjNPbOBO1xMoM%3D#light-only)![User preferences](https://cmhpictsa.blob.core.windows.net/pictures/preferences_dark.webp?sv=2021-04-10&st=2022-12-01T10%3A34%3A20Z&se=2099-12-02T10%3A34%3A00Z&sr=b&sp=r&sig=oOMj2%2Bo%2F1UorlU5mMAn9WlvDHNAiiuEDUOyoE1AWV5c%3D#dark-only)